magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_why-are-we-here.md

 recorder here, and leave it out in the sun.
 You can see how it declines, much the same as the body.
 It will gradually disintegrate.
 After not many hours or minutes all that’s left is a puddle of water.
-This is called , the decline and dissolution of all compounded things.
+This is called *khaya-vayaṃ*, the decline and dissolution of all compounded things.
 It’s been this way for a long time now, ever since the beginning of time.
 When we are born we bring this inherent nature into the world with us, we can’t avoid it.
 At birth we bring old age, sickness and death along with us.

-So this is why the Buddha said , the decline and dissolution of all compounded things.
+So this is why the Buddha said *khaya-vayaṃ*, the decline and dissolution of all compounded things.
 All of us sitting here in this hall now, monks, novices, laymen and laywomen, are without exception ‘lumps of deterioration’.
 Right now the lump is hard, just like the lump of ice.
 It starts out as water, becomes ice for a while and then melts again.
 Can you see this decline in yourself?
 Look at this body.
 It’s ageing every day – hair is ageing, nails are ageing – everything is ageing!

 You weren’t like this before, were you?
 You were probably much smaller than this.
 Now you’ve grown up and matured.
 From now on you will